+'''

-To draw a construction line: Draw > Construction Line Command line > XLINE
+To draw a construction line: Draw > Construction Line % \mbox{Command} Line > XLINE

+'''

-- $\label{eq:construction} \mbox{1.Choose Draw} > \mbox{Construction Line from the main menu}.$
+Choose Draw > Construction Line from the main menu.

-- 2. Specify a point along the line.
+Specify a point along the line.

-- 3. Specify the direction.
+Specify the direction.

-- 4. Press Enter to complete the command.

 6.1.5.
 Polylines

 A polyline is a single object with connected sequence of line segments or/and arc segments.
 When you draw a polyline, you can switch to different options.
 After you draw more than one segment, you can close the polyline, undo or finish.